A Comprehensive Survey on Long Context Language Modeling: Architecture

 \begin{itemize} \item \textit{T5-Style~\cite{raffel2020exploring}}.
 T5 initially maps the relative distance $(i - j)$ between tokens at positions $i$ and $j$ to a scalar bias value $b = f(i - j)$, where $f$ represents a lookup table.
 Subsequently, the relative bias $b$ (learned during the training process) is incorporated into the dot product of the query and key within the self-attention mechanism.
 The lookup table assigns the same parameter to distances exceeding a certain threshold, thereby facilitating generalization to unobserved distances.
 Base on T5's position embedding, FIRE~\cite{li2023functional} proposes to map the positional representations as a learnable function.
 To solve the length generalization issue when the test length varies, FIRE proposes progressive interpolation by normalizing the distance by query position index.
 In this way, FIRE can map any test length into the training range. \item \textit{ALiBi~\cite{press2021train} and its Variants}.
 ALiBi, which is adopted in BLOOM~\citep{Scao2022BLOOMA1} and Baichuan~\citep{Yang2023Baichuan2O}, is similar to T5's position encoding.
 However, it differs in that it subtracts a scalar bias from the attention score.
 This bias increases linearly in proportion to the distance between the query and key tokens.
 As a result, this actually generates a preference for tokens that are closer in position, which is known as a recency bias.
 Alibi can be formulated as the following:

 where $m$ is a head-specific scalar hyper-parameter. $i$ and $j$ mean the position indices of $\mathbf{q}$ and $\mathbf{k}$. $\mathbf{W}_q$ and $\mathbf{W}_k$ represent the projection layer in the attention.
-Building on top of ALiBi, Kerple~\cite{chi2022kerple} introduces two trainable parameters for better length extrapolation, while Sandwich \cite{chi2022dissecting} simplifies the form of sinusoidal position embedding by only considering the cross term of position embeddings to alleviate the overfitting issue of sinusoidal position embedding. \item \textit{Rotary Position Embedding (RoPE) \cite{su2024roformer} and its variants}.
+Building on top of ALiBi, Kerple~\cite{chi2022kerple} introduces two trainable parameters for better length extrapolation, while Sandwich \cite{chi2022dissecting} simplifies the form of sinusoidal position embedding by only considering the cross term of position embeddings to alleviate the overfitting issue of sinusoidal position embedding.
+BAM \cite{bianchessi2025bayesian} frames attention as a Bayesian mechanism and adopts a Generalized Gaussian Distribution as prior, achieving improved length extrapolation capability. \item \textit{Rotary Position Embedding (RoPE) \cite{su2024roformer} and its variants}.
 RoPE rotates the query and key representations by an angle that is proportional to their absolute positions prior to dot product attention.
 Owing to this rotation, the attention dot product will rely solely on the relative distance between tokens, thereby effectively transforming it into a relative positional encoding.
 To elucidate, given a hidden vector $\mathbf{h} =[h_0,h_1,...,h_{d-1}]$, where $d$ is the hidden dimension, and a position index $m$, RoPE operates as follows:

 where $\theta_j=10000^{-2j/d},j\in\{0,1,...,d/2-1\}$.
 Given a query $\mathbf{q}$ at position $m$ and a key $\mathbf{k}$ at position $n$, attention score $a(\mathbf{q},\mathbf{k})$ is defined as: